sanchit121/Evalutate-News-Nlp/README.md

 ## Overview

-This project aims to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites using MeaningCloud API.
+This project aims to build a web tool that uses NLP by integrating MeaningCloud API.
 ## Instructions

 To run the project locally